garotm/RunOn/README.md

 ## License

-This project is licensed under the terms of the license file in the root directory.
+This project is licensed under the terms of the [LICENSE](LICENSE) file in the root directory.

 ---
 Maintained by the fleXRP team